-Please reference as: Whites Writing Whiteness (2014) ‘South African Family Collections’ Whites Writing Whiteness whiteswritingwhiteness.ed.ac.uk/project-overview/south-african-family-collections/ and provide the paragraph number as appropriate when quoting.
+Please reference as: Liz Stanley (2018) ‘Analysing Collections’ Whites Writing Whiteness whiteswritingwhiteness.ed.ac.uk/project-overview/south-african-family-collections/ and provide the paragraph number as appropriate when quoting.

 1. It is a truism that Sociology is concerned with explaining the processes of change, a concern embedded in such concepts as modernity, late modernity, postmodernity and globalisation.
-Indeed, it has been proposed that sociological attention to change is so central that historical sociology should be seen, not as an area of specialism but the essence of the discipline.
-From this viewpoint, for sociological explanations to ‘work’ they need to get to grips with how change happens.
-And while the main focus of disciplinary attention has been at the macro level and large-scale transformations such as industrialisation, capitalism, urbanisation and migration, the smaller-scale focus of the interactional and everyday life sociologies is no less concerned with such matters, not least because telling about the social world and its past, present and future necessarily engages with time and change.
-So, how to do it, and what particular methodological stratagems should be deployed in investigating the processes of change in South Africa?
+Indeed, it has been proposed that sociological attention to change is so central that historical sociology should be seen, not as an area of specialism, but the essence of the discipline.
+From this viewpoint, in order for sociological explanations to ‘work’ they need to get to grips with how change happens.
+And while the main focus of attention here has been at the macro level and large-scale transformations such as industrialisation, capitalism, urbanisation and migration, the smaller-scale focus of the interactional and everyday life sociologies is no less concerned with such matters, not least because people telling about the social world and its past, present and future necessarily means they engage with time and change.
+So, what particular methodological stratagems should be deployed in investigating the processes of change in South Africa?

 10. Certeau’s (1984) ideas about the scriptural economy and its relationship to ‘voice’ raise interesting issues concerning how these Forbes everyday writings are to be understood vis à vis each other.
 Jack Goody (1977) points out that writing not only permits communication across time and space but also re-orders and thereby re-defines meaning through its acts of translation.
 The list is an important exemplar, for it ‘relies on discontinuity rather than continuity… can be read in different directions… encourages the ordering of the items… [and] brings greater visibility to categories, at the same time as making them more abstract’ (Goody 1977: 81).
 But while re-ordering is strongly characteristic of lists, and less so of tallies (counts) and incomings and outgoings in ledgers, these latter give as much emphasis to the categorical as a means of organising information.
 In addition, while letters and diaries are outside the parameters of Goody’s discussion, the form they take in the Forbes scriptural economy has similar characteristics.
 Many Forbes letters have sandwiched between address and signature what are in fact lists and tallies, tables and inventories, as well as sometimes enfolding banknotes, maps and other items.
 And given their structure, the diaries can be read from bottom up, from temperatures etcetera, through weather variations, to the working day; and their measures have definite list features.

-11. So how to put into research practice Sheringham’s ideas for operationalizing everyday life research, regarding the Forbes scriptural economy?
-Sheringham’s (2006) thinking about the figure and the project provides a theoretically-grounded basis for research design.
-The question then arises, what figural aspects of the Forbes scriptural economy are comparable to the day and the street?
-In deciding this, the emphasis in what follows is the unfolding racial order and how people and activities are represented in the practices of this particular Forbesian writing laboratory.
+11. So how to put into practice Sheringham’s ideas for operationalizing everyday life research, regarding the Forbes scriptural economy?
+Sheringham’s (2006) thinking about ‘the figure’ and ‘the project’ provides a theoretically-grounded basis for research design.
+The question then arises, what figural aspects of the Forbes scriptural economy are comparable to his use of the day and the street as figures?
+In deciding this, the emphasis is on the unfolding racial order and how people and activities are represented in the practices of this particular Forbesian writing laboratory.

 12. The Space of the Day: The first figural device follows Sheringham’s ‘the space of the day’.
 One such day is 3 May 1909, selected by searching across the collection for writings with a common date (transcriptions of all the documents discussed herein will be found at http://www.whiteswritingwhiteness.ed.ac.uk/action-research/).
 This produced sixteen instances of multiple items (letters, diary entries, ledger statements…) with a common date, with this particular day chosen randomly.
 Given the size of the Forbes collection, the low number may seem surprising.
 However, although most diary-entries are dated, as are many letters, there are still many letters without years or no dating at all, and a small minority of ledger-entries and even fewer notes and lists are dated.